Analysis: Was Russell Wilson really to blame for the sacks against the Chargers?

 SACK THREE

 The third sack came on a first-and-20 play from the Seattle 23 with 13:56 left.
 As the distance makes evident, the Seahawks were already up against it — they had been moved back due to a holding penalty on J.R.
-Sweezy on Corey Liuget, a penalty Carroll on Monday said he couldn’t argue.
+Sweezy against Corey Liuget, a penalty Carroll on Monday said he couldn’t argue.

 Wilson appeared initially to be looking to his left where Tyler Lockett appears briefly open.
-But Wilson hung onto it —also appearing to take a glance at Baldwin over the middle — before being sacked by Melvin Ingram.
+But Wilson hung onto it — also appearing to glance at Baldwin over the middle — before being sacked by Melvin Ingram.

 But pressure was not the issue on this play, which could be judged as a coverage sack but which PFF put squarely on Wilson for not throwing it when he had plenty of time.

-And simply not getting rid of the ball was a killer here.
-Not only did Seattle move back another four yards but the clock also went from the 13:56 when the play was snapped on the Wilson sack to 13:13 before the ball was snapped again.
+Simply not getting rid of the ball was a killer here.
+Not only did Seattle move back another four yards, but the clock also went from the 13:56 mark when the play was snapped on the Wilson sack, to 13:13 before the ball was snapped again.
 This also set up the second-and-24 run to Davis that drew much criticism.
 Wilson was dealing with a bloody arm on that play, thanks to the sack from Ingram.
-He threw a short completion on third down and the upshot of that drive was Seattle used 2:55 to get one first down but only move seven total yards.
+He threw a short completion on third down and the upshot of that drive was Seattle used 2:55 to get one first down but only moved seven total yards.
 The Chargers then took four minutes off the clock and Seattle didn’t get it back until the 7:51 mark, the drive that resulted in the Wilson-thrown pick six.

-FOURTH SACK
+SACK FOUR

 The fourth sack occurred with 4:04 left and Seattle facing a first-and-10 at the Chargers 22, Seattle making a desperate attempt to get back in the game, down 25-10.